 The trendsetting, battleground discussion around whether people hear the words Yanny or Laurel in the audio clip that’s an auditory illusion, makes one thing for certain: listening is alive and well but what people hear, differs.
 Media buyers and marketers may hear Satellite, but perhaps they should hit replay and hear radio.

 In today’s media landscape it’s easy to understand why marketers are drawn to the luster of digital media and satellite radio.
-New, cool and hip is a no brainer when it’s up against stodgy and outdated.
+New, cool and hip is a no brainer when it’s up against stodgy and traditional.
 But is radio really outdated or is it timeless?
-Outward appearances are not what they seem.
+Outward appearances and listener perception are not what they seem.
 Radio stands the test of time against new and traditional mediums – at a very high volume.

 Every single week, about 93% of Americans tune into AM/FM radio reaching 228.5 million Americans 18+.
 That’s more than the 68.5 million who stream audio, 35.7 million who use satellite radio or 21.9 million who consume podcasts.
 And it also outpaces TV’s 216.5 million consumers.